Killer545537/Sem-5-Notes/Operations-Research/Operations-Research.typ

   For any network with a single source and sink, the maximum possible flow from the source to the sink is equal to the minimum cut capacity for all the cuts of the network.
 ]

+#definition[Merge Event][
+  It is an event which represents the joint completion of more than one activity.
+]

+#definition[Burst Event][
+  It is an event which represents the joint initiation of more than one activity.
+]

+The different types of activities are:
+#definition[Predecessor Activity][
+  An activity which is completed immediately before one or more activities start.
+]
+#definition[Successor Activity][
+  An activity which is completed after before one or more activities start.
+]
+#definition[Dummy Activity][
+  An activity which does not consume any resource/time.
+It implies the dependency of one activity on another.
+]

+We can create a network with activities and events where we either have the activity on the arrow or the event on the arrow.
+Both are inter-convertible and represent the same situations.

+To number the events, we follow *Fukerson's Rule*, which states that if there is an activity $A$ from $i$ to $j$, then $i < j$.

 #definition[Critical Activity][
   It is an activity in a network where delay in its start time will further delay the project completion time.
 ]